Audiology at Jacksons Opticians

 We are delighted to be offer audiology at Jacksons Opticians.
-We have teamed up with My Hearing to provide comprehensive testing and advanced hearing aids.
+We provide comprehensive testing and offer an extensive range of advanced hearing aids.

 As part of our long-term health and well-being focus, we recommend, for all our patients of 60 and over a complimentary hearing consultation with our caring professional Debbie Bedford.

 When it come to finding the perfect hearing aid, the key is choosing one that can support your level of hearing loss.
 Some smaller and less powerful types of hearing aids aren’t really suitable for someone with severe or profound hearing loss.
 A hearing aid dispenser will be able to tell you which types of hearing aid are suitable for your range of hearing loss.